History of education in Wales (1701–1870): Boys

-Across the UK, the norm was for middle-class girls and younger boys to be educated at home by their mothers.
+Across the UK, the norm was for younger middle-class boys to be educated at home by their mothers.
 Only a minority of families at this social level could afford governesses.
 Lessons often began at around three years.
-Boys were usually sent to school at seven years but girls generally received their entire education at home.
-Teaching often focused on memorising information.
-Moral education was also considered important; boys were encouraged to be ambitious and girls learnt virtues such as kindness.
-Little advice was available about how to teach children and the education given by mothers or governesses could be limited.
-Many middle-class women found their education inadequate in adult life, for instance, struggling with simple arithmetic.
+The socialisation of young boys' reflected their parents ambitions for them.
+They were usually sent to school at seven years.

 The Taunton Commission in 1868 noted that twenty towns in Wales, with an average population of 11,000, lacked grammar schools.
 The commission identified 28 boys' grammar schools with combined pupil numbers of 1,100.
 These schools tended to be located in areas that had once been focuses of the Welsh economy but were now far from the new population centres.
 As the aristocracy and the new industrial elite tended to employ tutors or send their sons to the English public schools, pupils were mainly the sons of the same middle-class group that had attended them since the 16th century; the upper-middle classes drifted towards English boarding schools.
 24 of the 28 were classified as giving classical or semi-classical education, which seemed outdated to parents of many potential pupils in a changed economy.
 The fees were too high for many middle-class households, and Nonconformists saw the schools as being under Anglican influence.